hiroto-takatoshi/ProgLMBug/2_structured_model/README.md

 The implementation is from [https://github.com/bdqnghi/bi-tbcnn].

 Replace the `parser/run` file to our version.
-Then put the catagorized files into the srcs folder and run:
+Then put the categorized files into the srcs folder and run:

 ```
 parser/run # has to be done in the docker image